RohiV04/RohiV04/README.md

 # 💫 About Me:
 I excel in cross-platform mobile app development with ReactNative.
-I specialize in architecting resilient REST APIs, leveraging cutting-edge technologies including FastAPI,<br>Node, and Express.
-With an in-depth understanding of modern web practices, I’ve contributed to building SEO-friendly<br>frontends using Next.js. and I love working with API‘s.
+I specialize in architecting resilient REST APIs, leveraging cutting-edge technologies including FastAPI,Node, and Express.
+With an in-depth understanding of modern web practices, I’ve contributed to building frontends using Next.js. and I love working with API‘s.

 ## 🌐 Socials: